Spider-Man (2002 film): Plot

 Norman offers Peter a place at his side, but Peter refuses.
 They fight, and Peter flees after being wounded.
-Peter's Aunt May invites Mary Jane, Harry, and Norman for Thanksgiving dinner.
+Peter's aunt May invites Mary Jane, Harry, and Norman for Thanksgiving dinner.
 Norman notices Peter's injury and deduces that he is Spider-Man.
 Later, Norman attacks and injures May, who is hospitalized.
-Peter is still unaware of the Goblin's identity but realizes that the Goblin is targeting his loved ones.
+Peter is still unaware of the Goblin's identity, but realizes that the Goblin is targeting his loved ones.
 While visiting the hospital, Mary Jane confesses to Peter her infatuation with Spider-Man, who has rescued her twice.
 Harry, who is dating Mary Jane, sees her holding Peter's hand and assumes she has feelings for him.
-A distraught Harry tells his father that Peter loves Mary Jane, unknowingly revealing Spider-Man's biggest weakness.
+A distraught Harry tells his father about Peter's infatuation with Mary Jane.

 That night, Norman captures Mary Jane and a Roosevelt Island Tramway car full of children.
 He tells Peter to choose whom to rescue, then drops them both from the Queensboro Bridge.
 Peter saves everyone, then lowers them onto a nearby barge for safety.
-An enraged Norman throws Peter into an abandoned building, then brutally beats him.
+An enraged Norman throws Peter into a nearby abandoned building, then brutally beats him.
 After Norman reveals his intentions to kill Mary Jane, Peter finds the strength to fight back.
 Norman reveals his identity and begs forgiveness, discreetly preparing to impale Peter with his glider.
 Warned by his spider-sense, Peter dodges the attack, and the glider fatally skewers Norman instead.
 Before dying, Norman begs Peter not to reveal his identity to Harry.
 Peter takes Norman's body to the Osborn house, where Harry confronts him, but Peter escapes.

-At Norman's funeral, Harry vows revenge on Spider-Man, whom he falsely holds responsible for his father's death.
+At Norman's funeral, Harry vows revenge on Spider-Man, who he mistakenly believes killed his father.
 Mary Jane then confesses to Peter that she loves him.
 However, Peter feels he must protect her from his enemies, so he hides his true feelings and tells her they can only be friends.
-As Peter leaves, he recalls his uncle's words: "With great power comes great responsibility".
+As Peter leaves, he recalls his uncle's words: "With great power comes great responsibility."